tomtom-international/bitbucket-code-insight-reports/README.md

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit --file FILE           Input file for report (not required for all report
+                        types.

 Authentication Options:
   -u USER, --user USER  User to authenticate with BitBucket